Chiefs pick WR Moore, S Bryan Cook on Day 2 of NFL draft

 “I'm a very versatile, tough, smart and savvy wide receiver.
 A lot of the traits the fanbase has and the organization has are already instilled in me,” said Moore, the seventh wide receiver taken in the first 22 picks of the second round and the 13th taken in the draft overall.
 “The Chiefs are the best organization, the best offense to compliment my playing style."

-The Chiefs used their other second-round pick on Cook, a hard-hitting safety who rarely misses a tackle and excels in stopping the run.
-He joins the other two first-round picks by Kansas City — McDuffie and Karlaftis — in upgrading a Kansas City defense that struggled mightily down the stretch last season.
+The Chiefs used their other second-round pick on Cook, a hard-hitting safety who rarely misses a tackle and excels against the run, and their third-rounder on Chenal, whose size makes him an intriguing prospect at linebacker.

+The Chiefs were among the league's worst last season at pressuring the quarterback, and they weren't particularly good against the run, either.
+So it made sense that Kansas City would address the defense on the first two days of the draft, first with McDuffie and Karlaftis on Day 1 and then with Cook and Chenal on Day 2.

-The Chiefs signed former Texans safety Justin Reid in free agency, and they have Juan Thornhill under contract one more year.
-That means Cook is likely to help in three-safety sets with the chance to supplant Thornhill down the road.
+The Chiefs already have signed former Texans safety Justin Reid in free agency, giving them a replacement for Mathieu in the defensive backfield.
+And they have Juan Thornhill under contract one more year.
+That means Cook is likely to help with three-safety sets right away with the chance to supplant Thornhill as the regular starter down the road.

 “They’re going to have a phenomenal scheme as well as staff,” Cook said.
 “I’m just ready to help the Chiefs get those Ws.”